Saturation and Incubation: Nurturing Young Writers

 Incubation is the time that a child gets to let the ideas percolate.
 It’s not enough to pour all this stuff in.
 It helps if it has time to become a part of the child.
 (And really, one week for any topic that is new is too short.
 I am assuming that the topic your child will write about this month will be based on something he or she already knows well and has already absorbed to some degree.)

-If your child picks a topic that seems silly or not interesting to you, but is an area of expertise for the child (American Girl doll outfits, Lego creations, X Box games, how to build a bomb with fertilizer (!)), don’t stop him or her.
-The key is that the child knows a lot about the topic, not that it interest you or fulfill some idea of what you consider a “schoolish” topic.
+If your child picks a topic that seems silly or not interesting to you, but is an area of expertise for the child (American Girl doll outfits, Lego creations, X Box games), don’t stop him or her.
+The key is that the child knows a lot about the topic, not that it interests you or fulfills some idea of what you consider a “schoolish” topic.

 So use this week to read, watch movies and talk, talk, talk about the topic.
 Listen to your child.
 Ask meaningful questions.